mutazawadorg/mutazawadorg/README.md

 - 👋 Hi, I’m @mutazawadorg
 - 👀 I’m interested in Human Rights +
 - 🌱 I’m currently learning Cyber Security
-- 💞️ I’m looking to collaborate on ...
+- 💞️ p e a s e + FREEDOM WHAT I WANT IN THIS LIFE
-- 📫 How to reach me ...
+- 📫 i lose my job becuase some hacker hacked me in COVID 19

 <!---
 mutazawadorg/mutazawadorg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.